MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 If you use an automatic deployment rule (ADR), you should create a new rule for these update packages.
 Then, use the new rule for your collection that contains your Windows 7 devices.
 We recommend using the "Title" property and searching for "Microsoft 365 Apps Update for Windows 7" and the architecture you support.
 If you support both x86 and x64, you can include both updates in one Software Update Package as clients will apply the appropriate update.
 You should also check other existing ADRs to make sure they don't incorrectly try to apply these update packages, which are only for devices running Windows 7, to devices running other operating systems.

-## Extended availability of Version 2002

-> [!IMPORTANT]
-> Security updates for Version 2002 of Microsoft 365 Apps on Windows 7 ended on January 10, 2023.

-Version 2002 will be available until January 2023 and will receive security updates, as needed, during that time.
-For a list of security updates included in releases of Version 2002, see [Release notes for Microsoft Office security updates](/officeupdates/microsoft365-apps-security-updates).

-Versions of Semi-Annual Enterprise Channel are available usually for only 14 months, but we made an exception for Version 2002 in order to align with the availability dates of Windows 7 ESU.
-This extended availability for Version 2002 also applies to other update channels, such as Current Channel and Semi-Annual Enterprise Channel.

-The extended availability of Version 2002 until January 2023 applies ***only*** to devices running Windows 7.

 ## After moving Microsoft 365 Apps to a supported Windows operating system

 After you move Microsoft 365 Apps to a supported Windows operating system, you can configure Microsoft 365 Apps to begin receiving newer versions and feature updates again.
 Since updates for Microsoft 365 Apps are cumulative, you'll receive all the feature updates that you missed while your device was running Windows 7.